dustywhite7/Econ8310/SlidesCode/2 - ARIMA.md

 ![](differencedACF.png)
-This looks a lot more like white noise than the undifferenced ACF plot!
+This looks a lot more like white noise than our undifferenced ACF plot!